CWells1225/fashion/README.md

 Stretch Goals

 -signup & login (didn't get to add this but will definitely add this function later); would like to exclude posting, editing, and deleting options to  users who have signed up.

+-would like to adjust the styling so app looks the same no matter what device you're viewing it from